Joshua Yaphe

 Senior Fellow

-For fifteen years, Joshua Yaphe served as the lead analyst for the Arabian Peninsula at the State Department’s Bureau of Intelligence and Research, where he drafted analytical products, briefed policymakers, hosted roundtables, and provided institutional memory on Saudi Arabia, Kuwait, Bahrain, Qatar, UAE, Oman and Yemen.
-He has been a frequent participant in Track Two forums on the Middle East and a guest speaker at academic and think tank events in the United States, Europe and the Gulf.
+For fifteen years, Joshua Yaphe served as the lead analyst for the Arabian Peninsula at the State Department’s Bureau of Intelligence and Research (INR).
+He has also been a frequent participant in Track Two forums on the Middle East and guest speaker at events in the United States, Europe, and the Gulf.
+He has written for National Review, The American Mind, The American Spectator, The National Interest, and other publications.

 Programs: